-- 1. Always process materials in accordance with all locally applicable rules and regulations. - 2.
-Always process waste in an environmentally responsible manner, always reuse, reclaim and / or recycle materials wherever possible. - 3.
-Consult with local specialized waste disposal / processing / recycling companies for assistance / advise in disposing of an alternator, component parts or packaging .
+- · When processing waste materials obey applicable rules and regulations. - Process waste in an environmentally responsible manner, reuse, reclaim and/or recycle materials where applicable. - If necessary, speak to a waste processing company for advice and/or guidance.

-11.2 Packaging Material
+12.2 Packaging Material